Paul Posluszny: 2013

 On January 10, 2013, the Jaguars fired head coach Mike Mularkey after a single season where the Jaguars finished 2–14.
 On January 17, 2013, general manager Dave Caldwell announced Seattle Seahawks' defensive coordinator Gus Bradley as the Jaguars' new head coach.
 Defensive coordinator Bob Babich retained the 4–3 base defense and Posluszny remained the starting middle linebacker alongside outside linebackers Russell Allen and Geno Hayes.

 On October 13, 2013, Posluszny recorded seven solo tackles, deflected a pass, and returned an interception off a pass by Peyton Manning for a 59-yard score to mark his first career touchdown in the Jaguars' 35–19 loss at the Denver Broncos.
-It was the first interception thrown by Manning in his record-setting regular season.
+It was just the second interception thrown by Manning in his record-setting regular season.
 In Week 10, Posluszny made eight combined tackles in a 29–27 win at the Tennessee Titans.
 He left during the third quarter after suffering a concussion and was named AFC Defensive Player of the Week for his performance.
 The concussion sidelined him for the Jaguars' Week 11 loss to the Arizona Cardinals.
 The injury ended his streak of 54 consecutive starts.
 On January 20, 2014, Posluszny was named to his first Pro Bowl, replacing San Francisco 49ers linebacker Patrick Willis.
 He finished the season with a career-high 162 combined tackles (122 solo), nine pass deflections, three sacks, two interceptions, and one touchdown in 15 games and 15 starts.